 |•||Stand Up Paddle Boarding||•||Low Ropes|

 |•||Camp Wide Games (capture the flag, theme games)||•||Theme Weekends (Lumberman & Voyagers, Havesters & Explorers)|

 |•||Talent Show||•||Cabin Choice|

-All of our traditional two week campers and leadership participants will take part in an overnight camping trip.
-Our one Waterbug Campers will participate in a lunch cook out hike.
+All of our traditional two-week campers and leadership participants will take part in an overnight camping trip.
+Our Waterbug campers participate in a lunch cookout hike.

-• Junior campers will do a one night over night hike to a campsite on the island
+- Junior campers participate in a one-night overnight hike to a campsite on the island

-• All trips are weather dependant and will be cancelled in the case of inclement weather.
-At times it may be too windy to paddle so canoe trips are changed to hiking trips.
+- All trips are weather dependent and will be cancelled in the case of inclement weather.
+At times it may be too windy to paddle, so canoe trips are changed to hiking trips.